alentoholj/Terraform-Azure/azure-backup-vm/README.md

     - Create Virtual Network
     - Create a Virtual Machine
     - Create a Backup Vault
+    - Associate Backup policy to the Virtual Machine
 3. Validation test
 4. Delete the resources